dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 > * Create other CRUD operations.
 > * Call the Web API with jQuery.

-At the end, you have a an app that can manage  "to-do" items.
+At the end, you have an app that can manage  "to-do" items.

 [!INCLUDE[intro to web API](../includes/webApi/intro.md)]